KhaledO7/Discordbot/README.md

 - Slash commands for collecting player availability (with optional Team A/B tagging).
 - Automatic weekly summary showing Premier readiness (needs 5 from a single team) and scrim readiness (needs 10 total).
 - Posts the schedule into an announcement channel and optionally pings a configured role.
+- Quick signup select menu with a built-in clear button so players can update availability without typing commands.
+- Optional weekly auto-reset so availability clears on a chosen day/hour (default: Mondays at 8 AM server time).
 - Simple JSON persistence—no external database required.

 ## Premier & Scrim Rules